cfw-guide/cemu.cfw.guide/docs/controllers/ds4windows.md

 1. Open the Cemu application
 1. In the bottom-right-hand corner, it should say `Cemu plugin x.x.x.x by rajkosto`
     - This means Cemuhook has been successfully installed
-    - If doesn't say this, ensure that your Cemu directory looks like this:
+    - If it does not output this, ensure that your Cemu directory looks like this:

 ![A screenshot of Cemuhook correctly set up](/assets/images/cemuhook.png)